Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Introduction

 We shall introduce two theoretical benchmark scenarios that roughly correspond to the two regimes.
 The {\it naive seesaw} corresponds to a situation in which the Yukawa couplings are of the order

 where $m_{\rm atm}^2$ is the larger of the two observed light neutrino mass splittings and $m_{\rm lightest}$ is the unknown mass of the lightest neutrino.
 In this scenario, there are no cancellations in the seesaw relation~(\ref{mnudef}).
 This leads to rather small mixing angles $U_{ai}^2$ and makes it very difficult to find the heavy neutrinos in experimental searches.
 Larger mixing angles can be made consistent with the observed neutrino masses if there are cancellations in the seesaw relation~(\ref{mnudef}).
 One way to motivate this is to promote $B-L$, which is accidentally conserved in the SM, to a fundamental symmetry that is slightly broken.
 This possibility is usually referred to as {\it approximate lepton number conservation}, as it implies that the violation of the total $L$ at low energies is suppressed compared to the violation of individual lepton numbers $L_a$.
-In this limit one finds that heavy neutrinos with Yukawa couplings much larger than suggested by the relation~(\ref{F0}) must be organised in pairs of mass eigenstates $N_i$ and $N_j$ which in the limit of exact $B-L$ conservation form a Dirac-spinor $\Psi_N=2^{-1/2}(N_i+\ii N_j)$.
+In this limit one finds that heavy neutrinos with Yukawa couplings much larger than suggested by the relation~(\ref{F0}) must be organised in pairs of mass eigenstates $N_i$ and $N_j$ which in the limit of exact $B-L$ conservation form a Dirac-spinor $\Psi_N=(N_i+\ii N_j)/\sqrt{2}$.
 This implies

-Moreover, the heavy neutrino mass basis (where $M$ is diagonal) and interaction basis (where $Y^\dagger Y$ is diagonal) are maximally misaligned in the flavours $i$ and $j$.
-One of the interaction eigenstates does not couple to the SM at all, corresponding to a zero eigenvalue in $Y$, while the other one can have arbitrarily large Yukawa couplings without generating large neutrino masses or a rate of neutrinoless double $\beta$ decay that is in conflict with present observational bounds.
+Moreover, if the $B-L$ symmetry is slightly broken, the heavy neutrino mass basis (where $M$ is diagonal) and interaction basis (where $YY^\dagger$ is diagonal) are maximally misaligned in the flavours $i$ and $j$.
+One of the interaction eigenstates does not couple to the SM at all, corresponding to a zero eigenvalue in $YY^\dagger$, while the other one can have arbitrarily large Yukawa couplings without generating large neutrino masses or a rate of neutrinoless double $\beta$ decay that is in conflict with present observational bounds.
+Within this work, we illustrate our analytic and numerical results for both scenarios through two parametric example points that are specified in Table~\ref{tab:params}.